DeviousDevices/DDa/== readme/Devious Readme.txt

 DEVIOUS DEVICES: ASSETS Version 3.0 for TES V: Skyrim
 Meshes by Zadil and Koffii.
-Slider sets by Gameplayer (UUNP) and toptoper (CBBE)
+Slider sets by Gameplayer (UUNP) and Pincopallino (CBBE)

 DESCRIPTION

-This is a collection of BDSM-themed gear and devices for CBBE Bodyslide and UUNP female bodies.
+This is a collection of BDSM-themed gear and devices for CBBE-HDT (Bodyslide) and UUNP female bodies.

 A comprehensive list of mods that use these devices can be found here: http://www.loverslab.com/topic/30855-devious-skyrim/#entry770752